-Before getting into the article, let me remind you about the only two options available to everyone living on earth right now.
+Before getting into the topic, let us remind ourselves about the only two options available for everyone living on the Earth right now.
 The first option is to conserve water and live more.
 The second option is to let the precious sources of water dry out or get polluted, and face death.
 Which one will you choose?

 Table of Contents